Autumn Statement cuts fuel duty and pumps money into road schemes

 Cycling UK Campaigns and Policy Director

 However, the additional spending is very little when compared with the money made available in the Statement for major road projects, such as £378m for upgrades to the A1 or £150m for one junction of the M25.
 Cycling may benefit from additional £333m funding available for local road maintenance, but it is likely that this will be concentrated on the busiest road network, rather than minor roads, which carry 80% of cycle traffic.

 Worse still, the Chancellor has scrapped the planned 3p extra on fuel duty, which would have raised over half a billion pounds, as well as acting as a major deterrent to driving.
 The scrapping of the rise in duty effectively acts as a cut, since other modes of travel (such as rail) see fares increase in line with inflation.
 Restricting motor traffic is recognised as the most effective means of increasing physical activity, such as cycling.

-CTC's will be hoping that a Prime Ministerial announcement on cycling in the New Year will set out significant next steps in improving both policy and funding for cycling.
+Cycling UK will be hoping that a Prime Ministerial announcement on cycling in the New Year will set out significant next steps in improving both policy and funding for cycling.